 |Nikon D850 (⇒ lft | rgt)||Full Frame||45.4||8256||5504||4K/30p||26.4||14.8||2660||100|

-Many modern cameras are not only capable of taking still images, but also of capturing video footage.
+Many modern cameras cannot only take still pictures, but also record videos.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the 1DX Mark II provides a better video resolution than the 5DS.
 It can shoot movie footage at 4K/60p, while the 5DS is limited to 1080/60p.

-Apart from body and sensor, cameras can and do differ across a range of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 The 5DS and the 1DX Mark II are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
-The table below summarizes some of the other core capabilities of the Canon 5DS and Canon 1D X Mark II in connection with corresponding information for a sample of similar cameras.
+The following table reports on some other key feature differences and similarities of the Canon 5DS, the Canon 1D X Mark II, and comparable cameras.
 If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Canon 5DS (⇒ rgt)||optical||YES||3.2||1040||fixed||no||8000||5.0||no||no|